jonathan-teel/WatchdogGPT/README.md

 - Real-time log file monitoring using the watchdog library
 - Analysis of log entries using OpenAI's GPT models or llama
 - Detection of suspicious activity and potential hacking attempts
+- Parallelized log entry analysis using concurrent.futures library for improved performance and concurrency

 ## Installation